cdutboy928/notes/wifi_hacking/wifi_hacking.md

             `sudo mysql --user=root mysql`
         * Create a user for phpMyAdmin

-            CREATE USER 'phpmyadmin'@'localhost' IDENTIFIED BY 'some_pass';
+            CREATE USER 'phpmyadmin1'@'localhost' IDENTIFIED BY 'some_pass';
-            GRANT ALL PRIVILEGES ON *.* TO 'phpmyadmin'@'localhost' WITH GRANT OPTION;
+            GRANT ALL PRIVILEGES ON *.* TO 'phpmyadmin1'@'localhost' WITH GRANT OPTION;
             FLUSH PRIVILEGES;

         * Optional and unsafe: allow remote connections

-            CREATE USER 'phpmyadmin'@'%' IDENTIFIED BY 'some_pass';
+            CREATE USER 'phpmyadmin1'@'%' IDENTIFIED BY 'some_pass';
-            GRANT ALL PRIVILEGES ON *.* TO 'phpmyadmin'@'%' WITH GRANT OPTION;
+            GRANT ALL PRIVILEGES ON *.* TO 'phpmyadmin1'@'%' WITH GRANT OPTION;
             FLUSH PRIVILEGES;

         * Update phpMyAdmin